Please review some of our most frequently asked questions.

 Starting in March, selected candidates will receive an emailed invitation to join the program from the program director.
 They will be given a decision deadline.
 Acceptance will allow the program to begin the formal admissions process with the Graduate School.
 This process can go on through late April.

-Applicants not chosen will receive emails from the Graduate School, typically in May.
+Applicants not chosen will receive emails from the Graduate School, no later than mid-May.
 However, candidates that do not receive an email to interview by mid-February are highly encouraged to apply again during the next application cycle.

 How much does the program cost?